agmccar/oregon-nes/README.md

 Re-write of the original Oregon Trail for the Apple II.
 It's a work in progress.

 Not affiliated with or endorsed by anyone.
+(John K. said Good Luck!)

 Check out R. Philip Bouchard's website and book:
 - http://died-of-dysentery.com